ArchiveBox/ArchiveBox/README.md

 I've found it takes about an hour to download 1000 articles, and they'll take up roughly 1GB.
 Those numbers are from running it on my i5 4-core machine with 50mbps down.
 YMMV.

-You can tweak all the parameters like screenshot size, file locations, timeouts, etc. in `archive.py`.
+You can tweak parameters like screenshot size, file paths, timeouts, etc. in `archive.py`.
+You can also tweak the outputted html index in `index_template.html`.
+It just uses python format strings (not a proper templating engine like jinja2), which is why the CSS is double-bracketed `{{...}}`.

 ## Publishing Your Archive